What is glaucoma?

 Glaucoma is the name given to a group of conditions that cause damage to the optic nerve where it leaves your eye.
 Glaucoma can cause loss of vision.

-Glaucoma can be caused by an increase in pressure in your eye.
+Glaucoma is usually caused by an increase in pressure in your eye

 Sometimes the optic nerve can be damaged, even though the pressure in your eye is within the normal range.